-• Know where and how to get help.
+- ❖ Know where and how to get help.
 The Federal Student Aid Information Center (1-800-433-3243) can be called for general information about financial aid.
 You may call about specific problems with your application or to request a duplicate or corrected Student Aid Report (SAR).
 Call 1-800-899-4722 to obtain information about Illinois grants and loans.
-Of course, you can always call the Danville Area Community College Financial Aid Staff.

-• Know the Danville Area Community College Satisfactory Academic Progress standards and know when and how financial aid is paid.

-• Know that your file will be chosen for verification.
-This means that you will be asked to provide proof that you gave correct information on your forms.
+Of course, you can always call the Danville Area Community College Financial Aid Staff. - Know the Danville Area Community College Satisfactory Academic Progress standards and when and how financial aid is paid. - ❖ Know that your file may be chosen for verification.
+This means you may be asked to prove that you gave correct information on your forms.
 You must provide any additional information requested.
-Failure to do so could result in loss of your financial aid.
+Failure to do so could result in the loss of your financial aid.